sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 7. Tuning under general driving conditions
 8. Final adjustments*

 Ideally, this is how the project build would go.
 Pretty simple!
 But, this is a project car.
 You will break stuff.
 You will find other parts that need repairs.
 You will remember that you wanted to buy a new door handle, because it says Porsche.
 But if it all does happen as smoothly as possible, wonderful.
 But let's not get our hopes up.
-Let's begin with step 1.
+Let's begin with planning.

+## 0. Drafting

+I highly endorse drafting your design before making any changes.

+Look at your current fuel system, vacuum, electrical, and mechanical components that will be removed or modified.
+Research your car's systems and find diagram to minimize the amount of surprise trips to the parts store.
+Draw each system separtely on a sheet of paper and go through it with in-person with your car.
+If you are adding electrical systems, be mindful of the correct fuses and possible relays you want to run.
+Finally, any mechanical connections such as your throttle cable, spring adjustments on the carbs, fuel line routing, wire sheathing, heatshields, mounts, cables, brackets, etc. We cannot account for every little thing, but this will simplify your installation and diagnosis if you have it on paper.

+Here are my plans that I made regarding my fuel system, vacuum system, electrical components, and notes on the mechanical components.

+### Fuel System Plan

+### Vacuum System Plan

+### Electrical Components Plan

+### Mechanical Components Plan

 ## 1. Remove the current fuel injection system